wwidel/pareto-tests/README.md

-This document describes how the experimental results presented in Table **TODO** of the manuscript *Efficient attack–defense tree analysis using Pareto attribute domains* were obtained and how can they be reproduced.
+This document describes how the experimental results presented in Table IV of the manuscript *Efficient attack–defense tree analysis using Pareto attribute domains* were obtained and how can they be reproduced.

 **1. Input preparation**